silviubogan/sendgrid-test/README.md

 # SendGrid evaluation and API test
-The free plan supports webhooks, up to 12000 transactional emails per month, up to 2000 free contacts for marketing emails and has a nice NodeJS API.
+The free plan supports webhooks, up to 12000 transactional emails per month, up to 2000 free contacts for marketing emails and has a nice NodeJS API with a good documentation (the documentation is not very good but looks sufficient for what we want to do with it).

 [Here](https://sendgrid.com/docs/User_Guide/Transactional_Templates/create_edit.html)
 it is said that: `There is currently a limit of 300 templates and 300 versions